IDSIA/sacred/docs/ingredients.rst

     @ex.config_hook
     def hook(config, command_name, logger):
-        config.update({'hook': True})
+        # Return a dictionary of updates
-        return config
+        return {'hook': True}

     @ex.automain
     def main(hook, other_config):
         do_stuff()

-The config_hook function always has to take the 3 arguments `config` of the current configuration, `command_name`, which is the command that will be executed, and `logger`.
+The config_hook function always has to take the 3 arguments: `config` of the current configuration, `command_name`, which is the command that will be executed, and `logger`.
 Config hooks are run after the configuration of the linked Ingredient (in the example above Experiment `ex`), but before any further ingredient-configurations are run.
-The dictionary returned by a config hook is used to update the config updates.
+The dictionary returned by a config hook is used to update the config updates, while any insertion/deletion/update of the `config` parameter is ignored.
 Note that config hooks are not restricted to the local namespace of the ingredient.